SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 • Pregnancy 3rd trimester: 48 to 150 to 300 or more ng/mL or 152.64 to 477 to 954 or more nmol/L

 The examples above show the common measurements for results for these tests.
-Some laboratories use different measurements.
+Some labs use different testing methods, and thus the measurements may vary some.

 What Abnormal Results Mean